-All training plans must be approved by the student thesis advisor and RRC member.
+All training plans must be approved by the student thesis advisor and RRC Liaison at the time of the thesis proposal presentation.
 If you propose to take an online course, specific course websites must be reviewed by both the thesis advisor and committee chair to verify appropriateness of the content and qualifications of the educators leading the course.